garvitp06/Breast-Cancer-Prediction/README.md

 Bash
 python main.py
 🖥️ Interactive Clinical Dashboard
-The project includes a production-ready Streamlit Frontend that allows users to test the model using .dcm, .pt, or standard .png/.jpg files.
-The UI handles all complex photometric inversions and patch-extraction natively.
+The project includes a production-ready Streamlit Frontend that allows users to test the model.

 To launch the dashboard: